andreas-breidenthal/The-Holmes-Lineage/Project_Instructions.md

 ---

 *Four thousand years.
 One gift.
 One vocation.
-The ghost who never dies.*
+The private investigator who never dies.*